kornia/kornia/docs/source/models/segment_anything.rst

 Load from config
 ^^^^^^^^^^^^^^^^
-You can build a SAM model by specifying the encoder parameters on the the :code:`SamConfig`, or from the model type.
+You can build a SAM model by specifying the encoder parameters on the :code:`SamConfig`, or from the model type.
 The :code:`from_config` method will first try to build the model based on the model type, otherwise will try from the specified parameters.
 If a checkpoint URL or path for a file is seted, the method will automatically load it.